mohamed-khettab/spy-py/README.md

 5. **Distribute the executable**:
     - Distribute the executable as needed.

+> 📝 **Note**: If you would like to run SpyPy without building, manually change the values in main.py and run it.

 ## 💻 Compatibility

 Unfortunately, this project currently only supports **Windows**.
 Linux/Mac support will be added in the near future.